marclove/handbook/benefits/leave.md

 ### Parental Leave

-Note: Currently, [FMLA][fmla] doesn't apply to our company as we're under the employee limit.
+Note: Currently, [FMLA][fmla] doesn't apply to our company as we're under the [50 employees within 75 miles limit](http://www.dol.gov/whd/regs/compliance/whdfs28.htm).
 We've outlined our parental leave policy below.

 Employees are eligible for a leave of absence without pay upon the birth